Scott-S-Hannah/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-Hello and welcome to my website.
-My name is Scott Hannah and I am a final year PhD researcher at Ulster University.
-My research interests include exercise and bone metabolism, environmental physiology and statistics.
-I am currently investigating how exercise influences calcium and bone metabolism.
-I am experienced in teaching and researching physiology and exercise physiology and have worked in a variety of higher education roles, ranging from Lecturer of Physiology to Dance Science Technician.
-My passion for science communication, research methodologies, statistics and data science has led me to creating this website to communicate my research and other tidbits.
+Hello, and welcome to my website!
+My name is Dr. Scott Hannah, and I'm a lecturer and researcher in exercise physiology at the University of Winchester.
+I specialise in bone and calcium metabolism, environmental physiology, and data science, and I'm passionate about using my expertise to help athletes and individuals alike achieve their goals.